pascalbehnel/drlnd-continuous-control/Report.md

 In order to decrease the number of epochs needed to solve the environment, some optimizations might help:

 - Adapt number of layers.
-As of now i haven't played around much with this, but decreasing the number of layers in the Actor / Critic models might speed up the learning process.
+As of now I haven't played around much with this, but decreasing the number of layers in the Actor / Critic models might speed up the learning process.
 - Trying to solve the 20 Agent environment.
 Maybe having 20 Agents training in parallel helps the network to converge.
 - As of now, SIGMA is a constant.
 Instead, defining SIGMA in a more dynamic way, f.e. it being bigger in the beginning, and then decaying over time, might also help the network to converge, since we would like to explore more in the beginning, and less once we know more and more of the environment.